AkivaCrouse/Datamining-Project/README.md

 #### Purpose:
 The purpose of this project is to collect data that, when analyzed further, may reveal trends regarding articles.
 Upon entering the desired section and the number of scroll downs (each scroll-down will add about 9 articles), the program will output the metadata about the relevant articles.
-On each article, the following metadata is collected:
+On each article, the following metadata is collected:\
-The title, author, date, tags, and a short description.
+The title, author, date, tags, category and a short summary.

 #### Technology:
-There are two main technologies in this project:
+There are three main technologies used in this project:

 Beautiful Soup -
 Beautiful Soup is a Python package for parsing HTML and XML documents.
 It creates a parse tree for parsed pages that can be used to extract data from HTML, which is useful for web scraping.
 We scraped the metadata of the articles using it.